petial/petial/README.md

-## My favorite pictures from my recently deceased Canon sx720 -- RIP
+## Some of my favorite pictures from my recently deceased Canon SX720 -- RIP